Female Pelvic Medicine and Reconstructive Surgery (FPMRS) Fellowship

 The Research Program at Virginia Mason

-The fellow will have one year dedicated to laboratory research.
-In addition, the fellow will participate in clinical research throughout his/her fellowship.
-The fellow will be responsible for maintenance of our clinical database, and will present his/her research at meetings including:
+The fellow will have one year dedicated to research.
+The fellow will receive training and mentorship in clinical research throughout his/her fellowship.
+The fellow will have the opportunity to initiate research projects and join existing collaborative work.
+The fellow will be responsible for maintenance of our clinical database, and will present his/her research at meetings including at the annual American Urologic Association meeting, and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction winter meeting.

 All applications need to be submitted through the Electronic Residency Application Service (ERAS).